eugenebogaart/Atlas-Azure-Link/README.md

 %>  terraform apply
 ```

-Your final result shoul look like:
+Your final result should look like:
 ```
 Apply complete!
 Resources: 14 added, 0 changed, 0 destroyed.